 This performance will feature a special new translation by Paul McCreesh, the Artistic Director of the Gabrieli Consort & Players.

 The Concourse, Chatswood

 Handel's reputation—and that of his Messiah—only continues to grow.
 Even Mozart confessed himself to be humble in the face of Handel's genius.
 "Handel knows better than any of us what will make an effect," Mozart said.
 "When he chooses, he strikes like a thunderbolt."

-The Killara Music Club will perform this masterpiece with Willoughby Symphony Choir.
+The Killara Music Club performed this masterpiece with Willoughby Symphony Choir and Orchestra.

 Monday 27 November 2017, 7.30pm